In October 2015, the Snopes newsroom came across the below-displayed tweet:

 A firefighter found the fragment in March 2002, under the Tully Road, a temporary truck route that covered the last remnants of the south tower.
 He called out to the photographer, who happened to be nearby.

-By 2013, there wasn’t much that hadn’t been examined, memorialized, relived, or written into history with respect to the events of 11 September 2001.
-That event was seared into the American consciousness and continually referenced directly (and indirectly) in films, music, books, on television, in the news, and across the political landscape.
-The tiniest fragments remaining from that day have long since been swept into time capsules and museums with the oft-repeated promise to never forget, so that such a moving remnant would remain unpublicized in the years of mourning that followed is unusual but not impossible (especially given how quickly and widely other reports of responders finding Bibles and Bible pages in the WTC rubble were spread via the news media).
+By 2013, there wasn’t much that hadn’t been examined, memorialized, relived, or written into history with respect to the events of Sept.
+11, 2001.
+That event was seared into the American consciousness and continually referenced directly (and indirectly) in films, music, books, and the news, as well as on television and across the political landscape.
+The tiniest fragments remaining from that day have long since been swept into time capsules and museums with the oft-repeated promise to never forget.
+So the claim that such an artifact — the alleged Bible page fused to a steel beam — would remain unpublicized in the years of mourning is unusual but not impossible (especially given how quickly and widely other reports of responders finding Bibles and Bible pages in the World Trade Center's rubble spread via the news media).

-Around the same time in 2011, Meyerowitz spoke at the 92nd Street YMCA about his work during 9/11:
+Around the same time in 2011, Meyerowitz spoke at New York's 92nd Street YMCA about his work during 9/11:

-Meyerowitz was profiled by the New Yorker in September 2011 to mark the ten-year anniversary of the attacks; that article also did not mention the Bible page discovered and given to him by a nameless firefighter back in 2002:
+Meyerowitz was profiled by the New Yorker in September 2011 to mark the ten-year anniversary of the attacks; that article also did not mention the Bible page that was supposedly discovered and given to him by a nameless firefighter back in 2002:

 5. Is there one image or scene that evokes that day for you?